 It also had full Roman baths, mosaics and frescoes – but no decoration that clashed with, or offended against, the Second Commandment (Thou shalt not make for thyself a graven image), which Jews at that time interpreted as meaning they should not create images of any living creature.

-Who lived there?
+Who lived at Masada?

 Few people realize how large a king’s retinue was in ancient times, and how much space was needed to house the small army of people who accompanied him wherever he went.